 When to Worry About the Color of Your Period

 While orange period blood can be disconcerting, it’s not necessarily a sign of pregnancy.
 However, if the orange color persists for more than a few days or is accompanied by severe pain, foul odor, or unusual discharge, it’s essential to consult a healthcare provider.
-These symptoms could indicate underlying issues that require medical attention, ensuring reproductive health is not compromised.
+In places like Singapore, where awareness of reproductive health is growing, addressing concerns about symptoms such as period pain can lead to timely interventions and better health outcomes.

 Orange Period Blood and Pregnancy